Guigo1008/Speech-Recognition/README.md

-Just a reminder that the SpeechRecognition library requires PyAudio, which needs to be downloaded from this website if you're using Python 3.7 or higher: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio
+Just a reminder that the SpeechRecognition library requires PyAudio, which needs to be downloaded from this website if you're using Python 3.7 or higher: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio After downloading the pyaudio for your Python version, just do pip install archive_name.whl

 for downloading the libraries: pip install deep_translator